KPRoche/kubestellar/docs/content/direct/hub-chart.md

   installPostgreSQL: true # enable/disable the installation of the appropriate version of PostgreSQL required by KubeFlex (default: true)
   isOpenShift: false # set this variable to true when installing the chart in an OpenShift cluster (default: false)
   # Kind cluster specific settings:
-  domain: localtest.me # used to set the Control Planes DNS in a Kind cluster installation (default: localtest.me)
+  domain: localtest.me # used to define the DNS domain name used from outside the KubeFlex hosting cluster to reach that cluster's Ingress endpoint (default: localtest.me)
   externalPort: 9443 # used to set the port to access the Control Planes API (default: 9443)
-  hostContainer: kubeflex-control-plane # used to set the name of cluster control plane (default: kubeflex-control-plane, which corresponds to a Kind cluster with name kubeflex)
+  hostContainer: kubeflex-control-plane # used to set the name of the container that runs the KubeFlex hosting cluster (default: kubeflex-control-plane, which corresponds to a Kind cluster with name kubeflex)

 # Determine if the Post Create Hooks should be installed by the chart
 InstallPCHs: true

 # List the Inventory and Transport Spaces (ITSes) to be created by the chart
-# Each ITS consists of a mandatory unique name and an optional type, which could be either host|vcluster (default to vcluster, if not specified)
+# Each ITS consists of a mandatory unique name and an optional type, which could be either host or vcluster (default to vcluster, if not specified)
 ITSes: # ==> installs ocm + ocm-status-addon

 # List the Workload Description Spaces (WDSes) to be created by the chart